jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 For taxonomic binning of reads of the screening dataset we will use MALT, with a wrapper script for efficient submission.
-The settings are set in `007-malt-genbank-nt_2017_2step_85pc_supp_0.01` are as follows: a read requires a minimum of 85% sequence identity (-id), it will only retain a second hit if the alignment is within 1% of the bit-score of the top scoring hit (-top), it will only keep a leaf-node on the tree if it has more than 0.01 of the hits over all the hits in the sample (-supp).
+The settings are set in `007-malt-genbank-nt_2017_2step_85pc_supp_0.01` are as follows: a read requires a minimum of 85% sequence identity (`-id`), it will only retain a second hit if the alignment is within 1% of the bit-score of the top scoring hit (`-top`), it will only keep a leaf-node on the tree if it has more than 0.01 of the hits over all the hits in the sample (`-supp`).
 It will only retain 100 possible hits per node.
 Note that you may have to change the `INSTALL4J_JAVA_HOME` path within the script, as I'm currently not sure what that does.
 This script aligns to the NCBI Nucleotide database (nt).

-We can then run our taxonomic binning job with the following command, providing a input directory with wildcards to all the files and an output directory.
+We can then run our taxonomic binning job with the following command, providing a input directory with wild-cards to all the files and an output directory.

 ```bash
 02-scripts.backup/007-malt-genbank-nt_2017_2step_85pc_supp_0.01 \